spmjs/node-scp2/README.md

 - **download** `function(src, dest, callback) -> callback(err)`

-  download a server file to local.
+  download a file from the server to local.

 ## Events

-You can listen on these events:
+You can listen for these events:

 - connect
 - ready